Health and Safety at the Zoo

 Attractions, Keeper Talks and Educational Programs

-- All attractions, such as the Carousel, Giraffe Deck, Air Hike, Zoofari, Butterfly Garden, Treehouse Trek and VR Experience are temporarily closed to limit touch points.
+- Attractions, such as the Carousel, Giraffe Deck, Air Hike, Zoofari, Treehouse Trek and VR Experience are temporarily closed to limit touch points.

 - Educational programs and events are cancelled to prevent large gatherings of people.